Phone Number Tracing: An Introduction

 There are multiple services, like SpoofCard, which allow individuals to spoof their number.
 Number spoofing is only illegal when it is being used in a malicious nature.

-While it's impossible to tell whether or not a call is coming from a spoofed number when your phone is ringing, you should never give your personal information such as credit cards, bank accounts, or social security numbers to callers who you do not know, regardless of where the caller ID shows the call coming from.
+While it's impossible to tell whether or not a call is coming from a spoofed number when your phone is ringing, you should never give your personal information such as credit cards, bank accounts, or Social Security numbers to callers who you do not know, regardless of where the caller ID shows the call coming from.
 Be sure to investigate any unknown phone numbers that call you by running a phone number trace in CallerSmart's community phone book before you decide to answer back.
 You can see other user's feedback on numbers and check for suspicious behavior.

 If you suspect that you've received a call from a scammer using caller ID spoofing, you should report it to the Federal Communications Commission (FCC).
 The two easiest ways to reach the FCC are:

-No. CallerSmart offers free phone number tracing results on many U.S. numbers.
+No. CallerSmart offers free phone number tracking results on many U.S. numbers.
 In addition to the free results that we have compiled from our databases, we also allow our users to see the community feedback on phone numbers for free.

 Once a name is associated with a number we also offer our users the option to purchase a background check.
 Running a background check is more costly than tracing a phone number.
 You can find more information on background checks in our guide to background checks.